georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

   rstudioapi::insertText(" %in% ")
 }
 ```
 The code above inserts the `%in%` operator.
 You can map this addin to a keyboard shortcut to make things even more efficient, which is similar to how the pipe `%>%` operator works when you use `Ctrl+Shift+M`.
-But if you can make a shiny gadget, then you can do even more fun things.
+But if you can make a shiny gadget, then you can do even more fun things like the `questionr` addin.

 ## Build Your Own

+Let's create an addin that will create a template project folder for us containing sub-folders and template files that analysts on our team typically need when conducting analyses.